caplena/knowledge-base/docs/02-01-Topics.md

 ## Topic Properties

-Topics have slightly different properties, depending if *topic sentiment* is enabled or not:
+Topics have slightly different properties, depending on if *topic sentiment* is enabled or not:

 | *With* topic sentiment | *Without* topic sentiment |
 |---|---|